jgscott/STA380/exercises/README.md

 Note: the option to submit as a group is intended to give you an incentive to get to know some of your classmates.
 The idea is for y'all to work together on _all_ the problems and to learn from each other, not to divide up the individual problems.

-Submit via Canvas under the "Assignments" tab.
-You should submit a link to your GitHub repo where the final report has been stored:

-- If using Jupyter, send a link to the .ipynb file.
-- If using RMarkdown, send a link both to the .Rmd file and to the knitted final document.
-Knitting to `.md` or `github_document` format is best because it displays nicely in a browser.
-But PDF is acceptable.
-If we cannot find the .Rmd file, you will not receive full credit.

-You are also welcome to use R for some problems and Jupyter/Python for others; just include a `.README.md` file in your GitHub repo explaining clearly how you've structured things and where we can find the solutions.
+Submit via Canvas under the "Assignments" tab. __You should submit a link to your GitHub repo where the final report has been stored.__  You are also welcome to use R or Python in any combination (e.g. all in one language, or maybe R for some problems and Jupyter/Python for others.)
+No matter how you do it, please include a `.README.md` file in your GitHub repo linking clearly to your solutions.
+We shouldn't have to guess where your answers are based on the link you send.

-Either way, make sure your repo is publicly accessible.
+If you are submitting as a group, make sure you include everyone's names in this `.README.md` file.

 Notes:
 - Do not knit to .html, which won't render properly on GitHub.
-- Do not include raw R code in your knitted document unless explicitly asked for.  _That's what the .Rmd file is for._
-- Do not create six different sets of links, one for each problem.
-We want a single document.
-- Do not directly e-mail the instructor directly with your reports.
+- Do not directly e-mail the instructors/TA directly with your reports.
 We will ignore any e-mailed submissions.
 - For any mathematical expressions in your report, you can use LaTeX syntax, which I encourage you to learn anyway.
 Alternatively, you can just handwrite the math, snap a photo, and include the image in the final report.
 This is a simple, low-overhead option.
 - Submissions that are late, but received within 24 hours, will receive a 20% penalty.
 Submissions more than 24 hours late will not be considered and will receive a grade of zero.
+- You are welcome to use large language models like ChatGPT to help you code.

 Grading criteria: